Processing Units

 Number of input bands | 3 | The multiplication factor is calculated by dividing the requested number of input bands by 3.
 An exception is requesting dataMask which is not counted, unless it is the only band included. |

-Output format | 8 bit or 16 bit TIFF/JPG/PNG | Requesting 32 bit float TIFF will result in a multiplication factor of 2 due to larger memory consumption and data traffic.
-Requesting application/octet-stream will result in a multiplication factor of 1.4 due to additional integration costs (This is used for integration with external tools such as xcube.). |
+Output format | 8 bit or 16 bit TIFF/JPG/PNG | Requesting 32 bit float TIFF results in a multiplication factor of 2 due to larger memory consumption and data traffic.
+Requesting application/octet-stream results in a multiplication factor of 1.4 due to additional integration costs (This is used for integration with external tools such as xcube.). |

 Number of data samples | 1 | The multiplication factor equals the number of data samples per pixel. |